jamesrampton/jamesrampton.uk/content/posts/an-ode-to-the-5d-mk2.md

 ![Preening swans](/uploads/_MG_0026.jpeg)

-Yes, yes, lot's to learn again, but that's the point!
+Yes, yes, lots to learn again, but that's the point!
 It's the adventure, and it wouldn't have started (twice) without my precious 5D and the buddy system of learning with a friend.

 ### In the end
 Does the camera still hold up?
 Well, with only nine AF points, no dual-pixel AF, no in-body image stabilisation (the list goes on), it's outdated.
 Its megapixel count is somewhat wanting, and I have to relearn my whole technique on a camera that is woefully sluggish by modern standards.
 But, boy, is it fun to be back in the game!
 And if you can shoot [great photos on a disposable camera](https://indoek.com/article/27-frames-scott-soens/), you can shoot with anything.